eveld/git-fundamentals/instructions/01_git_basics/configuration.md

 # Git Configuration

-Before using Git, you need to tell it who you are.
-This information is attached to every commit you make.
+Every commit you make in Git includes metadata: who made it, when it was made, and what changed.
+Git needs to know your identity so it can record this information.
+When you're working with others, this attribution becomes crucial - it's how teams track who contributed what, who to ask about specific changes, and how to give credit for work.

-## Your Identity
+## Why Git Needs Your Identity

-Your Git identity has two parts:
-- **Name**: Your name (or username)
-- **Email**: Your email address
+Imagine looking at a project's history and seeing commits from "Unknown User" with no way to contact that person.
+When a bug appears in code they wrote, or when you need to understand why they made a particular decision, you're stuck.
+Your name and email solve this problem.
+They're permanently embedded in every commit you create, creating an auditable trail of who did what.

+Your Git identity has two parts: a name (how you want to be known in commit history) and an email address (how others can reach you).
+These aren't just labels - they're used by Git hosting platforms like GitHub to link commits to user accounts, calculate contribution statistics, and enable collaboration features.

-## Checking Current Configuration
+## Checking Your Configuration

-Your Git identity has already been pre-configured for this lab, but let's verify it.
+Your identity has been pre-configured for this lab, but let's verify it to understand how Git stores this information.

-Run this command to see your configured name:
+See your configured name:

 ```bash
 git config --global user.name